Cody Franson

-Cody Franson (born August 8, 1987) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+Cody Franson (born August 8, 1987) is a Canadian former professional ice hockey defenceman.
 He most recently played for the Hershey Bears of the American Hockey League (AHL).
 Franson was drafted in the third round, 79th overall by the Nashville Predators in the 2005 NHL Entry Draft.
 Franson has also played for the Toronto Maple Leafs, Buffalo Sabres and Chicago Blackhawks.

 Playing career

 Minor

 Franson played minor hockey for the Sicamous Eagles in Sicamous, British Columbia.
 During the 2003–04 season, Franson played junior 'B' hockey with the Beaver Valley Nitehawks, a team based out of Fruitvale, British Columbia, in the Kootenay International Junior Hockey League (KIJHL).
 The Nitehawks won the KIJHL championship the year Franson played on the team.

 Junior

 Franson went undrafted in the 2002 WHL Bantam Draft.
 Nevertheless, the Vancouver Giants in the Western Hockey League (WHL) offered him a tryout and Franson was successful in making the team.
 He played full-time for the Giants starting in the 2004–05 season, where he put up 13 points.
 Franson then improved to 55- and 51-point campaigns with the Giants in the next two seasons, respectively.
 In 2006, he helped lead the Giants to the President's Cup as WHL champions, earning a berth in the 2006 Memorial Cup.
 He then recorded the only hat-trick of the tournament and led all defencemen in scoring, with five points in five games.
 In the subsequent off-season, Franson signed an entry-level contract with the Predators in July 2006, the organization that drafted him in the third round, 79th overall, in 2005.
 The next year, he was named to the WHL West First All-Star Team and was nominated for the Bill Hunter Memorial Trophy as the League's top defenceman, although the Trophy was ultimately awarded to Kris Russell of the Medicine Hat Tigers.
 After falling to Medicine Hat in the 2007 WHL Final, Franson and the Giants captured the 2007 Memorial Cup as tournament hosts, defeating the Tigers in the final.